[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Effect on Respiratory System

-• Increase in Aerobic Endurance: With regular exercise less amount of lactic acid is produced which results delayed fatigue
+• Increase in Aerobic Endurance: With regular exercise less amount of lactic acid is produced which results from delayed fatigue

 • Decrease in rate of respiration: Regular exercises decrease respiration during rest